Gormflaith ingen Flann Sinna: Queen of Munster

-Gormflaith was notable for been the successive queen consort of Munster, Leinster and Tara.
+Gormflaith was notable for having been the successive queen consort of Munster, Leinster and Tara.

 Gormflaith was married first to King Cormac mac Cuilennáin of Munster, who had taken vows of celibacy as a bishop.
 The marriage was not said to be consummated.
 MacShamhran (p.
 203) writes that "difficulties relating to this marriage leave it probable that it is a fiction – created when memory of Gormlaith became assimilated to the "sovereignty goddess" who had three husbands".
 However, recent work has criticised attempts to see influence from supernatural beliefs in the portrayals of Gormflaith.

 Queen of Leinster

 Cormac was killed at the battle of Bealach Mugna in 908 by an alliance of Flann Sinna of Tara and Cerball mac Muirecáin, King of Leinster.
 Flann afterwards married Gormflaith to Cerball, who is alleged (according to a text in the Book of Leinster) to have abused her so much that she was forced to return to her father at least once.